-If you want to jumpstart your career, an apprenticeship or traineeship is one of the best ways to move forward in your profession.
+If you want to jumpstart your career, an apprenticeship or traineeship is one of the best ways to move forward.

-As an apprentice or trainee, you will benefit from the relevant and organised competency-based training through which you will learn new skills that you can put to use immediately.
-You will also be working, which means you will get paid as you learn and gain valuable on-the-job experience.
+As an apprentice or trainee, you will benefit from the relevant and organised competency-based training through which you will learn new skills that you can use immediately.
+You will also get paid as you learn and gain valuable on-the-job experience.

-Read the guide below to know everything about Australian traineeships and apprenticeships and how they can help you further your education and take the next step in your career.
+Read the guide below to learn about Australian traineeships and apprenticeships, including how they can help advance your education for your dream job.

-Apprenticeships and traineeships combine hands-on job experience and training in an actual workplace, under the supervision of a real boss, for an actual salary.
+Apprenticeships and traineeships combine hands-on job experience and training in an actual workplace, under the supervision of a real boss, for a salary.

 Trainees and apprentices work towards getting a nationally recognised VET qualification while acquiring essential skills in the workplace and under the supervision of a training organisation.